Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Get'), the resource ('service call'), and the identifier ('by ID').
-This clearly distinguishes it from sibling tools like autotask_search_service_calls (search) and autotask_create_service_call (create).
+The description clearly states the action ('Get'), the resource ('a specific service call'), and the method ('by ID'), making the tool's purpose unambiguous.
+It effectively distinguishes from sibling tools like autotask_search_service_calls (which retrieves multiple calls) and autotask_delete_service_call (which deletes).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.